Our lawyers are handling Paraquat lawsuits in all 50 states. This page is about projected Paraquat settlement payouts for a viable Paraquat lawsuit.

 When will the Paraquat lawsuits settle?

-A global settlement in the paraquat litigation is not expected until late 2022 or early 2023 at the earliest.
+A global settlement in the paraquat litigation is not expected until the middle of 2024 at the earliest.

 So how do Paraquat plaintiffs get around the statute of limitations?
 Here is how it works.